Fabrizio-Caruso/CROSS-LIB/README.md

 ## THE GOAL

-*Cross-Lib*, a *retro-hardware abstraction layer* for coding "universal" demos, games and programs for hundreds of mostly 8-bit systems (consoles, computers, scientific calculators, hand-held consoles, arcade boards, hacked toy computers, etc.).
+*Cross-Lib* is a *retro-hardware abstraction layer* for coding "universal" demos, games and programs for hundreds of mostly 8-bit systems (consoles, computers, scientific calculators, hand-held consoles, arcade boards, hacked toy computers, etc.).

 -------------------------------------------